judehunter/glyx/README.md

 ## TODO
 - [x] Basic proof of concept
 - [x] Subscribers / listeners (done: basic use case)
+- [x] Watchers - passing previous and new value
 - [ ] Comprehensive error handling, e.g. enforcing that the correct values are passed as dependencies.
 Includes TS support
 - [ ] First-class TS support
 - [ ] Exports for different frameworks, e.g. React, Vue, with specific APIs, like selectors